Investigative

 What should people in litigation look for when reviewing opposing affidavits?

 Check who the notary is and their relationship to the signing party.
-A notary who works for, is related to, or has a financial interest in a party has a disqualifying conflict under MCL 55.265.
+A notary who is named individually as a party, or who has a direct financial interest beyond the employee relationship, may have a disqualifying conflict under MCL 55.291(7) — though MCL 55.291(10) expressly excludes the employee relationship itself.
 Check whether the affidavit claims facts contradicted by documents you already have.
 Check whether the claimed facts are exclusively within the opposing party’s control and whether they have refused to produce underlying documents that would corroborate or contradict the claims.
 If so, the adverse inference doctrine may be available.

 Sources